shmeeli/Melee-Ghost-Streamer/README.md

 And if you're brave enough to dive into the code, I tried my best to document everything inside the code so you have an easier time, so go grab those `html` and `js` files!

+#### Where is the VS screen that the original tool had?

+I changed the coordinates of the characters in the JSON files for the thumbnail feature.
+Because of this I ruined the VS screen, and I personally didn't care about.

 ---

+## Disclaimer

+Shoutouts to Readek for not only making the base of this tool, but creating a fancy looking interface as well.
+I myself was too lazy to keep it fancy, and focused only on functionality.
+It works, so mission accomplished, but because of that the UI is not great.
+It looks ugly, you don't get any confirmation when changing fields or clicking buttons, and the UI for changing the scenes is dumb.
+If you want to improve this your contributions are appreciated.

+---

-## FAQ
+## Developing and building

-> Q: Where is the VS screen that the original tool had?

-A: I changed the coordinates of the characters in the JSON files for the thumbnail.
-Because of this I ruined the VS screen, and I personally didn't care about.

-> Q: Why is there no .exe?

-A: You can generate this yourself using `npm run pack` or `npm run dist`.
-I just didn't want to bother with releases, and creating the single `Melee ST.exe` like how the original tool had it [has proven to be difficult](https://github.com/Readek/Melee-Stream-Tool/issues/8).
+If you want to make changes to the tool, you can do so by following these steps:

+1. Download or clone this project.
+2. Install [Node](https://nodejs.org/en) (use the left LTS option).
+3. Open a terminal in the app directory (right click -> Open in Terminal).
+4. Type `npm install --global yarn` to install Yarn.
+5. Type `npm install -g electron` to install Electorn.
+6. Type `npm install` to install the dependencies.
+This takes a while.
+You can ignore warnings.
+7. Type `npm start` to start the app.

+Most of the code is in [gui.js](app/src/gui.js).

+You can use `npm run dist` to build a new executable.

 ---